Amarillo College: West Campus

-The West Campus is a 42-acre lot located near Amarillo's hospital district that officially opened its doors in 1967 in response to growing demand for allied health and occupational technology programs.
+The West Campus is a 42-acre lot near Amarillo's hospital district that officially opened its doors in 1967 in response to growing demand for allied health and occupational technology programs.
 Starting off with only four campus buildings, the campus later expanded to eight buildings after a successful bond election in 1994.
 The campus houses fifteen allied health programs, including associate degrees in Registered Nursing, Dental Hygiene, Emergency Medical Services Professions (Paramedics and Emergency Medical Technologists) and many others.
 The West Campus also houses the Panhandle Regional Law Enforcement Academy, an academy accredited by TCLEOSE.

 Amarillo College Downtown Campus

-This campus is located in the heart of downtown Amarillo.
+This campus is in the heart of downtown Amarillo.
 In 1977, Amarillo College leased two gyms from the Amarillo Senior Citizens Association (ASCA), formerly of Amarillo High School and Elizabeth Nixson Junior High School.
 In 1996, the old Amarillo High School gymnasium was transformed into Business & Industry Center which houses an auditorium, an exhibit hall and classrooms for seminars, short courses and computer training.
 The facility is also used for workforce training for business industries, and is now home to the Innovation Outpost.

 East Campus

 The Amarillo Museum of Art at the Washington Street Campus.

-In 1995, the Texas state legislature created Amarillo Technical Center after transferring Texas State Technical College's Amarillo facility to Amarillo College.
+In 1995 the Texas state legislature created Amarillo Technical Center after transferring Texas State Technical College's Amarillo facility to Amarillo College.
 In 2002, the campus was renamed Amarillo College East Campus.

 The campus offers courses in automotive and industrial fields.
 The campus is also sparsely developed, consisting of old buildings from the TSTC days (which itself were donated when Amarillo Air Force Base closed) and a residential community called Highland Park Village (consisting of old military housing duplexes, from which the nearby school district takes its name), currently managed by the college.

-Campuses outside of Amarillo
+Campuses outside Amarillo

-In 2000, Amarillo College started operating a campus outside Amarillo in Dumas, Texas.
+In 2000 Amarillo College started operating a campus outside Amarillo in Dumas, Texas.
 The college opened a sixth campus in Hereford, the seat of Deaf Smith County, on August 29, 2005.
 KPAN AM&FM radio broadcaster Clint Formby raised $89,000 in scholarships for student attending the Hereford campus.

 Demographics

-A 2017 survey determined that 11% of Amarillo College students were homeless in the period 2016-2017, and a total of 54% of the student body had difficulty obtaining food within one month of taking the survey.
+A 2017 survey determined that 11% of Amarillo College students were homeless in the period 2016–2017, and a total of 54% of the student body had difficulty obtaining food within one month of taking the survey.
 As a result of the high numbers of low income students, the school has made antipoverty initiatives.